Skip to main contentSkip to data table

 Users

 Crypto-native DeFi participants who actively monitor stablecoin health — checking market conditions, peg stability, and risk signals regularly to inform financial decisions.
-The core audience is still power-user-leaning, even when onboarding or discovery surfaces get simpler.
-They value density, precision, and speed-to-insight over softness or consumer-app hand-holding.
+The core audience is power-user-leaning: they value density, precision, and speed-to-insight over softness or consumer-app hand-holding.

 Brand Personality